 Mablaran Falls is arguably the most popular waterfall in Tablas and well worth checking out during your adventures on Tablas Island.

-Mablaran Falls is located in San Andres, approximately 45-minutes drive north of Odiongan.
+Mablaran Falls is located in San Andres, approximately a 45-minute drive north of Odiongan.
 If you happen to be staying at Footprints Beach Resort, it’s a short 10-minute drive from here to reach Mablaran Falls.

 However, I have heard that in high season Mablaran Falls is frequented a lot more and popular among locals who come here to hang out for the day in large numbers.